tcarland/grafana-kube-stack/README.md

 A playbook is provided as `alloy/ansible` that installs the *Alloy* binary as a service account user and group instead.
 Refer to the Alloy Ansible [Readme](alloy/ansible/README-ansible.md)

+Note that the configured endpoints for Alloy all use a protocol designation (eg. https://) except for tempo, whose endpoints are only <SERVICE:PORT>.

 ## Ansible Deployment